Cray-HPE/docs-csm/operations/conman/Console_Services_Troubleshooting_Guide.md

 resolve this is to perform a complete reset of the console services including reinstalling the `cray-console-data` service.
 See [Complete Reset of the Console Services](Complete_Reset_of_the_Console_Services.md).

+## Check the capacity of the PVC

+If the